How to Redact Scanned Document Images with GroupDocs in Java

 Direct Download

-Alternatively, download the latest version directly from GroupDocs.Redaction for Java releases.
+Alternatively, download the latest JAR from the official release page: GroupDocs.Redaction for Java releases.

 License Acquisition